-How to Grow Peas From Seeds in the Garden
+How to Plant, Grow and Harvest Peas From Seeds

 The seeds are very large, so this makes them ideal for children to grow.

 The best time is early spring.
 Here in Ireland that is March to April.

 If the weather is still very cold in the spring, then two weeks before you intend to sow the peas, cover the soil with a polythene sheet or straw.
 This will heat up the soil.